 The 2015 grant cycle for Heritage Fund grants is now open, and the deadline to apply is Sept.
 30, 2014.
 This year, more than $400,000 total will be available through a competitive application process in various categories (Environmental Education, Outdoor Education, Schoolyard Habitat, Urban Wildlife/Habitat, Public Access, and IIAPM).

-Heritage Fund money comes from Arizona Lottery ticket sales.
+Heritage Fund money comes from Arizona Lottery ticket sales and was established by voter initiative in 1990.
 Heritage funding goes toward conservation efforts such as protecting endangered species, educating students and the general public about wildlife and the outdoors, and creating new opportunities for outdoor recreation.
-The funding for this additional grant opportunity will go to projects that benefit environmental education or outdoor education.

-In 1990, Arizona voters approved the use of lottery dollars to help create the Heritage Fund.
-In 1992 the Arizona Game and Fish Department established the Heritage Fund “Grants” Program administered as part of the overall Heritage Fund Program.
-The grants program was initially developed as a way to promote outreach in order to enhance important partnerships and generate fresh approaches in support of our agency mission.
-Since inception, the Department has had the opportunity to award over thirteen million dollars through the Heritage Fund grants program and support over six hundred and seventy projects throughout the state.
+The Heritage Fund Grant Program was established by the Arizona Game and Fish Department in 1992 as part of the overall Heritage Fund program.
+The grants program initially was developed as a way to promote outreach in order to enhance important partnerships and generate fresh approaches in support of the department’s mission.
+Since inception, the department has had the opportunity to award more than $13 million through the Heritage Fund grants program and support more than 670 projects throughout the state.

 Applicants for this year’s grants should refer to the documents below for guidance on applying.
 The documents include the Heritage Grant Application Manual, the Heritage Grant Application Form, and the various “Heritage Grant Funding Windows” documents, which describe eligibility information and provide specific guidance for goals and objectives listed within each grant sub-category.

 Potential grant recipients must have a project that is either located in Arizona or involves research in which the wildlife or its habitat is located in Arizona.